Shinu-puthen/Elevatelabstask-4-/README.md

 # Task 4 Dash board design

 ## Task Overview
-This project demonstrates the creation of an interactive sales dashboard for analyzing business performance metrics, customer behavior, and product revenue trends over a multi-year period.
+This task demonstrates the creation of an interactive sales dashboard for analyzing business performance metrics, customer behavior, and product revenue trends over a multi-year period.

 ## Objective
 To build a comprehensive dashboard that enables data-driven decision-making by visualizing key sales metrics, identifying trends, and highlighting areas requiring strategic attention.